MakeSchool-Tutorials/Superhero-Team-Dueler/P01-Getting-Started/content.md

 ```
 0
-293
-709
+12
+39
+Wonder Woman died
 ```

 ## A Note on Scope and Encapsulation

 Many languages allow you to enforce access restrictions to various properties and methods of your object in memory.
 This allows the developer to prevent people from trying to access areas of memory that shouldn't be accessed or edited arbitrarily.

 In Python this functionality is not present.
 Since Python code can be read by anyone, trying to protect areas of memory from modification becomes an exercise in futility since anyone can read and edit the code before running it.
-This is one of the reasons that The Benevolent Dictator of Python, Guido Van Rossum, has decided that creating a way to restrict access to variables and methods in an interpreted language creates more problems than it's worth.
+This is one of the reasons that the former "Benevolent Dictator of Python for Life", Guido Van Rossum, had decided that creating a way to restrict access to variables and methods in an interpreted language creates more problems than it's worth.

 Scope and encapsulation can be thought as useful features that allow us to compartmentalise code instead of providing a measure of security.